‘One Punch Man’ Chapter 105 Hints At Saitama’s Epic Showdown Against Monster King Orochi

-The latest chapter of the popular manga One Punch Man featured the intense clash between two of the strongest espers from the Hero Association and the Monster Association – S-Class Rank 2 hero Tatsumaki and Gyoro Gyoro.
+The latest chapter of the popular manga One Punch Man featured the intense clash between two of the strongest espers from the Hero Association and the Monster Association — S-class Rank 2 hero Tatsumaki and Gyoro Gyoro.
 Monster King Orochi’s closest adviser immediately made a move by trying to crush Tatsumaki with compacted debris.
 Unfortunately, after being trapped for a few seconds, Tatsumaki easily freed herself and didn’t have a single scratch on her body.

 After taunting Gyoro Gyoro, Tatsumaki fought back with a single psychic blast.
 Tatsumaki succeeded to penetrate the enemy’s barrier and pierced his skin.
 Gyoro Gyoro was amazed by the power of Tatsumaki and decided to show his true form.
 As shown in One Punch Man Chapter 105, Gyoro Gyoro didn’t have any change in his size after his transformation, but his entire body was covered with eyes that allowed him to see attacks from all directions.